-It can be argued that the Yin and Yang concept is the most fundamental idea in Chinese Culture.
+It can be argued that the Yin and Yang concept is the most fundamental idea in Chinese Culture, and also in Taijiquan (Tai Chi).
 There are archeological findings that point to the existence of this idea in chinese prehistoric times: turtle shells were heated on fire, and the resulting cracks would be interpreted to be either weak (⚋) or strong (⚊), meaning Yin or Yang.
 This is the origin of the chinese oracle Yi Jing (I Ching), or Book of Changes.

 The writen ideograms Yin (阴) and Yang (阳) originally refered to the less and more lit sides of a mountain, respectively.
 In the northern hemisphere, in latitudes above the Tropic of Cancer, the sun will never be in the zenith, not even in the summer solstice.
 This creates a clear difference between the northern yin side of a mountain, which gets less sunlight because of the greater angle of incidence of the light from the sun, and the yang southern side of the mountain, which gets more sunlight.
 The yin side will be more humid, have less life and movement, and be colder than the yang side, which is warmer and has more life and movement in it.